port-zero/website/content/competences/integration.de.md

    A Header of sorts.
 </p>

-We offer System Integration with a focus on **digitization** and **automatization**.
+We offer System Integration for Linux based infrastructures with a focus on **digitization** and **automatization**.
 Modernizing legacy infrastructure, integrating (manual) workflows and connecting your systems without vendor locking.
 By always supporting open-source solutions we improve maintainability as well as security.

 ## Monitoring Systems